 - At home, create a reading corner where your kids can curl up with a book on big comfy pillows and read to their heart’s delight.
 Make certain the lighting is good, too!
 This space can become your family’s own personal family “library.”

 - Make a daily “reading ritual” by reading many books to each child each day.
+Include grandparents–they love to read to their grandkids!

 - And make visits to the library a weekly destination and a coveted family tradition.